geatpy-dev/geatpy/README.md

 It provides:

-* global optimization capabilities in **Python** using genetic and evolutionary algorithm to solve problems unsuitable for traditional optimization approaches.
+* global optimization capabilities in **Python** using genetic and other evolutionary algorithms to solve problems unsuitable for traditional optimization approaches.

-* a great many of **genetic and evolutionary operators**, so that you can deal with **single or multi-objective optimization** problems.
+* a great many of **evolutionary operators**, so that you can deal with **single or multi-objective optimization** problems.

 ## Installation
 1.Installing online: